Skip navigation

 2. Super Bowl LII — 74 points (February 2018): Philadelphia Eagles 41, New England Patriots 33

 • Highlighted by the Eagles’ “Philly Special” trick play, Nick Foles led Philadelphia to a 41-33 win over the Patriots in Super Bowl LII.
-Foles threw for 373 passing yards with four total touchdowns (3 passing, 1 receiving), while Tom Brady threw for a Super Bowl-record 505 passing yards in the loss.
+Foles threw for 373 passing yards with four total touchdowns (three passing, one receiving), while Tom Brady threw for a Super Bowl-record 505 passing yards in the loss.

 3. Super Bowl LVII — 73 points (February 2023): Kansas City Chiefs 38, Philadelphia Eagles 35

-• In last year’s Super Bowl, Patrick Mahomes’ Chiefs and Jalen Hurts’ Eagles combined for 73 points, including 25 points in the 4th quarter.
+• Patrick Mahomes’ Chiefs and Jalen Hurts’ Eagles combined for 73 points in 2023, including 25 points in the fourth quarter.
 While Mahomes threw for just 182 yards, he had three touchdown passes and no turnovers as he claimed his second Super Bowl MVP award.
-Hurts put up an historic performance in the loss, throwing one touchdown pass while rushing for three touchdowns as well as a two-point conversion.
+Hurts put up an historic performance in the loss, throwing one touchdown pass while rushing for three touchdowns, also tallying a two-point conversion.
 Hurts’ three touchdowns and 20 points scored both tied the Super Bowl record for any player.

 What are the lowest-scoring Super Bowls in history?